felis/USB_Host_Shield_2.0/README.md

 It should then automatically pair the dongle with your controller.
 This only have to be done once.

 For information see the following blog post: <http://blog.tkjelectronics.dk/2014/01/ps4-controller-now-supported-by-the-usb-host-library/>.

+Also check out this excellent Wiki by Frank Zhao about the PS4 controller: <http://eleccelerator.com/wiki/index.php?title=DualShock_4>.

 ### PS3 Library